ErisApps/HitScoreVisualizer/README.md

 A fairly simple mod that allows you to heavily customize the appearance of hit scores.

-## Installation
+## Manual Installation

-This mod requires a few other mods in order to work.

-- BSIPA v4.2.2 or higher
-- BeatSaberMarkupLanguage v1.6.3 or higher
-- SiraUtil v3.0.5 or higher
+This mod requires BSIPA, BeatSaberMarkupLanguage, and SiraUtil already installed for it to load.
+You should install them for your game version using your mod installer.

-The installation is fairly simple.
+The installation is fairly simple:

 1. Grab the latest plugin release from BeatMods/ModAssistant (once it's available) or from the [releases page](https://github.com/ErisApps/HitScoreVisualizer/releases) (once there is actually a release)